 On June 27th US drug maker AbbVie has agreed to buy Allergan, the Irish-domiciled maker of Botox, in a $63 billion (€55.3 billion) deal that is the sector’s latest blockbuster transaction driven by the need to replenish drug pipelines.
 AbbVie employs 600 in the Republic, while Allergan employs 1,700.

 On June 24th Boston Scientific Galway officially opened a new facility at its Ballybrit site.
 The expansion faciitates increased capacity to support global product demand and includes an industry-leading Equipment Technology Centre.
 The new facility is at the site of the former Digital building and the company is investing €60M is this phase of development, with over 250 people expected to be based in the new facility by the end of 2019.
 Boston Scientific Galway has a workforce of over 3,700 people covering all aspects of product design & manufacturing exporting more than four million lifesaving medical devices each year.

-On June 18th Cognizant announced it had agreed to acquire Zenith Technologies, a privately held life sciences manufacturing technology services company headquartered in Cork.
+On June 18th Cognizant announced it has agreed to acquire Zenith Technologies, a privately held life sciences manufacturing technology services company headquartered in Cork, Ireland.
 Zenith Technologies specializes in implementing digital technologies to manage, control and optimize drug and medical device production for maximum operational efficiency and regulatory compliance.
 The acquisition extends Cognizant’s capabilities for designing, implementing and managing end-to-end operational and information technology systems for connected biopharmaceutical and medical device manufacturers.